Ultimate Turkey itinerary: Istanbul to the Georgian border in two months – Part 1 of a 3 part series

-Above: Colonnaded Street in Patara (left) and the amphitheatre at Tlos (right)
+Colonnaded Street, Patara (left) and the amphitheatre, Tlos (right)

-Above: The Roman Theatre at Xanthos (left) and the Apollo Temple at Letoon (right)
+The Roman Theatre, Xanthos (left) and the Apollo Temple, Letoon (right)

 After a few lazy days in Patara we made our way to nearby Kas.
 I wasn’t too bothered about stopping in Kas but Kirsty was and I am glad she got her way as the town, with its attractive harbour and appealing backstreets, was worth an afternoon of exploration.